seddonm1/arc-starter/README.md

 By default everything will be executed as an Arc stage.

-If needed SQL can be executed directly by using the Jupyter `%sql` magic which can speed development
+If needed SQL can be executed directly by using the Jupyter `%sql` magic which can speed development:

 ```sql
 %sql numRows=10 truncate=100 outputView=green_tripdata0